AlgoLab/PIntron/_includes/INSTALL.md

 `gcc v4.4`).

-The command will produce a compressed archive `dist/pintron-*.tar.gz` that can be used for the installation or the execution as described in the following section.
+The command will produce a compressed archive `dist/pintron-*.tar.gz` that can be used for the installation or the execution.

-### Installing from a pre-compiled archive

-The pre-built binary packages (or the custom package built from scratch) contain the directory `bin`, containing all the executables needed to run PIntron, and the directory `doc`, containing the documentation and a simple complete example.
+The binary package is composed by the directory `bin`, containing all the executables needed to run PIntron, and the directory `doc`, containing the documentation and a simple complete example.
 For installing PIntron, you should copy the executables of the `bin/` directory to a directory of the PATH or to a custom directory.
 In the second case, you should specify the custom directory during the